vedantraval2310/social_media-app-using-django-sqlite-HTML-CSS/README.md

 - Download the folders of repository.
 - install all dependencies using command "pip install".
 - Run the command "python manage.py runserver" and that will start Djhango server.
+## Working of Django apps :
+- Core : This Django app handles all the functionalities of creating profile, Sign-in and Sign-up into account, Searching a specific user,  Creating a post , Liking post , and followers and following users etc.